By Jessica Dupree

 “Traveling has always been a form of therapy for me.
 In addition to talking therapy, I also travel to get the space for more clarity to get away from all the stress that I was feeling from life.
 When you’re working and you have a job, the traffic, the rent, and the mortgage – it’s a very stressful lifestyle.

 Just to be able to turn it off is very important, being able to walk away from that is important.
 Travel is very important to me and not being able to travel has impacted by therapy,” says Shane.

-These days Shane empowers black women to live their best lives and overcome grief and depression through transformative travel experiences that feature therapists, counselors, and ministers who are equipped to address the emotional needs of the women who travel with us.
+These days Sane empowers black women to live their best lives and overcome grief and depression through transformative travel experiences that feature therapists, counselors, and ministers who are equipped to address the emotional needs of the women who travel with us.
 The multi-generational trips attract women of all ages, from 28-82.
 The women have life-changing conversations with other women within the group as they share their stories, connect, and heal together.

-Shane sat down with Heart & Soul to discuss therapeutic travel experiences and entrepreneurship.
+Sane sat down with Heart & Soul to discuss therapeutic travel experiences and entrepreneurship.